MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/create-3D-model.md

 author: mamithan
-description: Learn how to optimize and transcode 3D models for use with Dynamics 365 Product Visualize ms.author: mamithan ms.date: 04/19/2019 ms.service: crm-online ms.topic: article
+description: Learn how to optimize and transcode 3D models for use with Dynamics 365 Product Visualize ms.author: mamithan ms.date: 06/19/2019 ms.service: crm-online ms.topic: article
-title: Optimize and transcode 3D models ms.reviewer: v-brycho
+title: Prepare 3D CAD models to use with Dynamics 365 Product Visualize ms.reviewer: v-brycho
 ---

-# Prepare 3D CAD models for Dynamics 365 Product Visualize
+# Prepare 3D CAD models to use with Dynamics 365 Product Visualize

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]